balintg-sudo/bkk-end_of_trip_delay-dl_YLEX88/README.md

 * **Linear Regression**
 * **Heuristic Estimator (Naive Baseline):** Takes the current delay and assumes it will be the final delay (i.e., it assumes the vehicle will neither accumulate further delay nor recover time).

+**GNN Model:**

+The developed architecture is a hybrid Spatiotemporal Graph Neural Network (ST-GNN) based on the fusion of network topology and real-time vehicle dynamics.
+The model's Spatial Branch utilizes a two-layer Graph Convolutional Network (GCN) module.
+The graph structure is defined by the GTFS static database: nodes represent stops (input features: normalized GPS coordinates), directed edges represent direct scheduled connections, and edge weights correspond to scheduled travel times.
+The GCN layers generate latent representations of the network nodes (node embeddings) via a message passing mechanism, integrating local and neighborhood information.
+The Dynamic Branch processes an 8-dimensional input vector containing real-time telemetry (current delay, speed, heading) and cyclically transformed timestamps (sin/cos encoding) to handle seasonality.

 **Evaluation:**

 The models were compared based on the following metrics: